shumailanhassan-droid/DFIR-Honeypot-System-C-Sysmon-/README.md

 ### 3. Compile the Program and Run the Program

-- Build Solution and Start
+- Build Solution and Run Final Project For Defense.exe

 You should see: